Next-Generation-Devs/ngrh/src/hooks/use-store/README.md

 The hook returns 👉:

 - `state` 🎚️: the current state.
-- `setState` 🔗: a function to change the current state.
+- `setState` 🔗: a function to change the current state. takes one parameter:
+- - `state`: the new state.

 We created also a hook called useGlobalStore that returns the store which include all the states in the app and a function to update any of those states.

 The use-global-hook don't need any params and will return 👉:

 - `store` 🏪: an object that holds all the stored data in the application.
-- `updateStoreData` 🔗: a function to update a specific state someplace in the app.
+- `updateStoreData` 🔗: a function to update a specific state someplace in the app. it takes two parameters :
+- - `key`: the key of the stored data you want to update.
+- - `state`: the new state.

 ## Examples 💥